ukoloff/nvms/README.md

 nvm$ is always installed to a user, it cannot be installed system-wide.

+If Node.js is also normally installed
+(for all users),
+`nvm$` works,
+but is in fact unusable
+(system `node.exe` is always preferred), so don't install them both.

-Technically, for switching Node.js version it uses NTFS junction point.
+Technically, for switching Node.js version
+[NTFS junction point][] is used.
 As there is no standard ActiveX control for junction point manipulations, command line utility from
 [Sysinternals suite][Windows Sysinternals] is used.